June 2026 Results

 State of business health

-The balance of opinion on the current state of business health was unchanged from March, leaving this indicator at a weak level.
+The balance of opinion on the current state of business health increased to 18 but remains below the historical average of 21.

 Inflation indicators